jrmeyerhofer/LITA2017/Lesson_3/README.md

           .addItem('Second Menu', 'menuTwo'))
       .addToUi();
 }
 function menuOne() {
   SpreadsheetApp.getUi() // Or DocumentApp or FormApp.
      .alert('You clicked the first menu item!');
 }
 function menuTwo() {
   SpreadsheetApp.getUi() // Or DocumentApp or FormApp.
      .alert('You clicked the second menu item!');
 }
+function buttonClick() {
+  SpreadsheetApp.getUi() // Or DocumentApp or FormApp.
+     .alert('You clicked the button!');
+}
 ```
 5. Save and name your script.
 This code will add a custom menu to our sheet.
-6. Manually run the XXXXX function.
-If you look at your sheet, you will now have a new menu.<br /><br />
+6. Manually run the onOpen() function. *Note: onOpen() is a simple trigger and will normally run when a user opens a spreadsheet, document, or form.* If you look at your sheet, you will now have a new menu.<br /><br />
 ![Image of Menu](custom_menu.png)

-click on menu and it runs the appropriate funtion:<br /><br />
+7. Click on one of the menus and it will run the appropriate funtion - *menuOne() or menuTwo()*:<br /><br />
 ![Image of Popup](popup.png)

+8. You can also assign a function to an image or drawing.
+Back in our sheet, click the Insert -> Drawing menu.
+Add a rectangular shape to our sheet.

 has created a basic function that takes in some input and then returns that input with the string " is cool" appended to it.